-2 Theoretical framework
+3 Theoretical framework

 A broker offers two parimutuel securities whose returns are pegged to a binary event.
 One security pays off if the event occurs; the other pays off if the event does not occur.
-Let the probability of the event be $p \geq \frac{1}{2}$.
+Let the probability of the event be $p \geq \frac{1}{2}$ .
 Since the event is (weakly) more likely to occur than not, the security tied to the event is the favorite, and the other security is the longshot.
 The broker announces a prediction for the favorite, q, which some investors take at face value.
-We are interested in the broker's choice of q.11
+In the first period, these noise traders act on their mistaken beliefs and misprice the